The Diploma Route to Becoming an Electrician

 The diploma route is the most popular way for adults and career changers to become qualified electricians in the UK.
 It involves completing the City & Guilds 2365 Diploma in Electrical Installation at Level 2 and Level 3, delivered through full-time classroom and workshop-based training at an approved centre.

 This guide explains exactly how the diploma route works, what you'll learn at each level, the assessment methods, and what comes next after you qualify.
+For a detailed look at the 2365 qualification itself, see our complete 2365 course guide.

 The Level 2 Diploma is your starting point.
 It covers the fundamental knowledge and practical skills you need to understand electrical installation work.
 You do not need any prior qualifications or experience to enrol — the course starts from the very basics and builds your understanding progressively.